Best Vacuum Cleaner for Seniors: Lightweight & Easy-to-Use Options

 • Home must be “robot ready” with clear floors

-Here’s a quick comparison to help you figure out what might work best for you or your loved one:
+Not sure which vacuum style fits best?
+Here’s a quick comparison to help decide which option may work best for you or your loved one.

 Vacuum Type Weight Maneuverability Best For… Watch Out For…